 Where can I get more advice?

 SSF (Non-SLC/NHS) Eligibility Checker

-You must be normally registered and meet the following general criteria:
+You must be normally registered (except students who are absent for medical reasons) and you must meet the following general criteria:

 You must have received at least the first instalment of the maximum Student Loan Company (SLC) Maintenance Loan or NHS Bursary that you are entitled to.